Adel Emam: His marriage and family

-Adel Emam has been married only once, to Hala El-Shalaqani, a union that began in the mid-1960s and has lasted to the present day.
-In various interviews, Emam has discussed the story of his marriage.
-He revealed that he was initially not interested in marriage, but his wife, who came from a wealthy, land-owning family with ties to the Liberal Constitutional Party, was determined to marry him despite the challenges posed by their different social backgrounds.
-Emam noted that it was difficult for her to marry someone with his status as an actor in minor roles.
-In another television appearance, Emam shared that their relationship evolved naturally.
-He and his wife were once at the home of their friend, Samir Khafaga, when the door unexpectedly opened, and Emam saw something that brought him joy.
-Despite those around them trying to flirt with her, he refrained, explaining that he did not know how to flirt.
+Emam has been married once, to Hala El-Shalaqani, since the mid-1960s.
+In interviews, he has said he was not initially interested in marriage, but that his wife, who came from a wealthy, land-owning family with ties to the Liberal Constitutional Party, was determined to marry him despite their different social backgrounds, and that her family was reluctant given his status at the time as an actor in minor roles.
+In one televised account, Emam described how he and his wife were once at the home of their friend Samir Khafaga when he first saw her, and that although others around them tried to flirt with her, he did not, saying he did not know how.

-His wife, Hala, spoke about their early relationship in an interview with media personality Mufid Fawzy.
-She mentioned that she had insisted on marrying Emam, as he was initially shy and apprehensive about entering into a new relationship.
-She recounted, "He once told me that he wasn’t thinking about marriage at all."
-Emam also reflected on their modest beginnings, stating that they decided not to have a wedding ceremony in order to save money for more important things.
-They gradually built their life together, starting with a chair, then a refrigerator, and eventually a stove, as they established their home.
-In another interview, Emam mentioned that the union took place without the approval of his wife’s family, as they had rejected the idea due to his status as a film extra.
-He also said: "God loves me because I married Hala".
+Hala El-Shalaqani discussed their early relationship in an interview with media personality Mufid Fawzy, saying she had insisted on marrying Emam because he was shy and hesitant about starting a new relationship.
+She recalled: "He once told me that he wasn't thinking about marriage at all."
+Emam has said the couple chose not to hold a wedding ceremony in order to save money, and that they built their household gradually, first buying a chair, then a refrigerator, then a stove.
+He has also said the marriage took place without his wife's family's approval, since they objected to his status as a film extra at the time, adding: "God loves me because I married Hala."